Cannon River's sustainable farming group celebrates day for local growers

 “The main idea is that when we make our food purchases, and our food system is local, it’s better for everyone,” Bartsch said.
 “That’s from the Earth, to the soil it grows in, to the quality of the food they produce, to the welfare of animals, to people who work in those systems, all of the jobs that are created by having a local food economy, and for consumers.”

-The initiative provides an opportunity to think about the way the food system is interconnected and that there is room for everyone to get involved in the sustainable food movement, she said.
+The initiative provides an opportunity to think about the way the food system is interconnected and that there is room for everyone to get involved in the sustainable food movement, Bartsch said.

-An introduction to the concept of World Localization Day will be shared on both the SFA-Cannon River and Cannon Valley Grown social media pages on Monday to kick off the week.
-Posts will be shared on Facebook and Instagram highlighting a number of local growers, producers and products in the area.
-It will also highlight the benefits of buying local and knowing your local farmers as well as how to get involved with events that focus on local food that week.
+An introduction to the concept of World Localization Day was shared on both the SFA-Cannon River and Cannon Valley Grown social media pages on June 14 to kick off the week.
+Posts were shared on Facebook and Instagram highlighting a number of local growers, producers and products in the area.
+They also highlighted the benefits of buying local and knowing your local farmers as well as how to get involved with events that focus on local food.

-“So Tuesday might be local veggies, and then talking about where you can find local veggies and who in our producer program has them,” Bartsch said, adding that will also be done for other products like local meat, textiles, fruits and more.

-The SFA-Cannon River social media pages will focus more on tapping into local resources, like visiting farmer’s markets, co-ops and essentially introducing concepts on how consumers can engage with local food.
-The intended audience is not just farmers and producers, but also sustainable consumers.
+The SFA-Cannon River social media pages focused more on tapping into local resources, like visiting farmers markets, co-ops and essentially introducing concepts on how consumers can engage with local food.
+The intended audience is not just farmers and producers but also sustainable consumers.

-“With the Cannon River SFA account, it will be more general.
-I may be highlighting some specific CSAs (Community Supported Agriculture) throughout the area, or like some of the local co-ops within our area or some of those sorts of different restaurants that utilize local food,“ Bartsch said.